 I have a bit of experience with Unix.
 The first Unix system I worked on was v6, running on a pdp-11/45.
 These days, I live on Linux (for servers) and OSX (for the desktop).
 In between, if it looked and quacked like Unix, I've probably used it at one time or another.
 If you're really curious, you can check me out on LinkedIn.

 For about two years between 2010 and 2012, I worked for S7 Labs, a small (but real) consulting company.
 We specialized in web development, doing contract work for clients as well as developing our own projects.

 Currently, I'm Director of Engineering for Songza.
 We're a streaming music service, available on the web as well as IOS and Android mobile devices.
-We're still pretty small (about 10 people in our Long Island City office), but growing fast.
+We're still pretty small, but growing fast (when I originally wrote this, in April 2012, we were 10 people in our Long Island City office; as of July 2013, we're about double that).
 We just passed N (sorry, I'm not allowed to disclose the exact value) million users and closing in fast on N + 1 million.
 Pandora and Spotify, watch your backs.